 We are continuously monitoring for irregular activity occurring on your cards.
 If irregular card activity is detected on your Credit Union debit or credit card, you may receive an Irregular Card Activity Alert via text message asking you to verify the transaction.

 You do not have to register to receive Irregular Card Activity Alerts; however, you must be enrolled in our online services and have agreed to the terms of our Online Services Agreement.
 You must also maintain your current text number with us.

 If irregular activity is detected on your card, you may receive an automated alert on your mobile device asking you to verify the transaction.
-You will receive these alerts from short code 23618 for your Visa Debit Card and short code 72799 for your Visa Credit Card.
+You will receive these alerts from short code 23618 for your debit card and short code 72799 for your Visa® Secured Credit Card.
 Message frequency varies because these alerts are only sent when there is suspicion of fraud.

 When you receive an Irregular Card Activity Alert on your mobile device, simply reply to the text with either ‘YES’ to verify the transaction or ‘NO’ to indicate the transaction was not authorized by you.
 Additional instructions will follow.